danyspin97/lumactl/README.md

 # Lumactl

-A daemon to control the brightness on Linux.
-It supports both backlight brightness as well as external displays controlled with DDC protocol.
-The scope is unifying both interfaces under one tool, making it possible to use as bridge for other tools like keybindings and bars.
+**lumactl** is a tool to control the brightness on Linux.
+It supports both backlight brightness and external displays controlled with DDC protocol.
+The scope is unifying both interfaces under one tool, making it possible to use as interface for other tools like window managers and bars.

 ## Features